anyscale/madewithml.github.io/docs/courses/mlops/cli.md

 ## Commands

-In [`cli.py`](https://github.com/GokuMohandas/MLOps/tree/main/app/cli.py){:target="_blank"} script we have define the following commands.
-You may see other operations as well but we can skip those for now because we'll be adding those later.
-But at this point in the course, we're concerned with the operations to load the data, create features, optimize, train and predict.
+In [`main.py`](https://github.com/GokuMohandas/MLOps/tree/main/tagifai/main.py){:target="_blank"} script we have defined the following operations:

-- `download-data`: download data from online to local drive.
+- `download-auxiliary-data`: download data from online to local drive.
 - `compute-features`: compute and save features for training.
 - `optimize`: optimize a subset of hyperparameters towards an objective.
 - `train-model`: train a model using the specified parameters.
 - `predict-tags`: predict tags for a give input text using a trained model.
+- + more!

 We can list all the CLI commands for our application like so: